shivvor2/denmune-clustering-algorithm/README.md

 DenMune is a clustering algorithm that can find clusters of arbitrary size, shapes, and densities in two-dimensions.
 Higher dimensions are first reduced to 2D using t-SNE.
 The algorithm relies on a single parameter K (the number of nearest neighbors).
 The results show the superiority of the algorithm.
 Enjoy the simplicity but the power of DenMune.

+*Note for `legacy` branch:*

+*Functionality of this version is identical to the original DenMune implementation on [sklearn-contrib](https://github.com/scikit-learn-contrib/denmune-clustering-algorithm), with only updates to the packaging.
+You can install this version of the package by executing `pip install ./PyPi\ Package` in the root folder*

 ## Listen to this amazing interview podcast

 [![DenMune Podcast](https://raw.githubusercontent.com/egy1st/images/refs/heads/main/clustering/denmune-podcast.png)](https://on.soundcloud.com/z7WeqJnHjDd26hD76)